 * Emmy-winning writer of The Sopranos (HBO), and Executive Producer of Dexter (Showtime).

 "You've outdone yourself!
 The changes/alterations are working really well...
 It works so much better now and I can't imagine it being any other way...
 Thank you greatly for the time you have invested in getting it into shape - I really appreciate it."

 - With a decade of filmmaking experience, this Industry Pro is credited for his work on the blockbuster movies King Kong, The Hobbit, Star Wars: Episode 2, and many more!

 "Brilliant.
 I really like the shape that we have given to the outline, it's really taking an excellent path forward...
 Great work on the rewrite!"

-- Award-winning Director who has worked for the BBC and Channel 7 (Australia's highest-rated television network).
+- Emmy award-winning Director and Producer who has worked for the BBC and Channel 7 (Australia's highest-rated television network).

 My screenwriting and script doctoring rates are comparable with an up to 90% savings on the minimum prices set forth by the WGA.

 To explain, the WGA has a Schedule of Minimums, which includes prices for the top screenwriting jobs - from developing and writing a screenplay or teleplay, to rewriting and polishing a script for a film or TV series.